Luke’s Journey Autism Fund

 How is Luke’s Journey Fund funded?

 For future fundraising, Doug and Luke’s Journey Fund volunteers will be hosting bike rides and fun events throughout the community.
-Luke’s Ride 2017 will be coming on July 22nd, 2017 and if you’d like to participate, please visit: Luke’s Ride 2017 at https://www.commitchange.com/wa/vancouver/autism-empowerment/events/lukesride2017
+Luke’s Ride 2017 happened in July 2017 and there is expected to be a 3rd Luke’s Ride in summer 2018.

 We are accepting donations to Luke’s Journey Fund at any time.
 The more money raised by generous folks like you, the more youth and families we can support.
 Please share this opportunity with your friends, family, and colleagues.